Klopovsky/SQL/README.md

 # SQL
-SQL requests for geo client-server app (storage) and other SQL requests
+SQL requests for geo client-server app (storage + atlas) and other SQL requests